Can You Have A Yeast Infection Without Discharge? | Essential Insights

 How can I differentiate between a yeast infection and other conditions?

 Differentiating between a yeast infection and other conditions like bacterial vaginosis or STIs can be challenging.
-Symptoms such as intense itching and burning are more indicative of a yeast infection.
+Symptoms such as intense itching, burning, and vulvar redness may point toward a yeast infection, but they are not enough to confirm the diagnosis on their own.

 If you’re uncertain, it’s best to consult with a healthcare professional for an accurate diagnosis and appropriate treatment.